jwloka/salsa-cubana/README.md

 	- Small step towards the woman on 6
 	- Turn right on 7-8, be ready to step towards the woman on 1
 - 17-24 Dile Que No

+## Turning techniques
+Most male turns are on 7-8, i.e., you'll turn on your right foot.

+### 180-360 Turn left
+- Basic steps
+- Step back on 1 (left), walk forward on 2/3
+- Step forward on 5 (right) and look left, turn back on 6
+- Step forward on 7 and turn 180-360 till 8 on right foot
+- Step towards girl on 1

 ****

 ## Bachata Figures @ Salsa Passion
 ### Basic Step
 - Don’t start with side step